Charles-1791/knowledge_base/programming_language_notes/go_programming_language_read_notes.md

 An unexported struct type in Go can be marshaled by json.Marshal only if the call occurs within the same package where the type is defined.
 In that case, reflection can access the exported fields and include them in the output.
 However, if the type is unexported and used from another package, its structure is hidden to reflection, and marshaling it will result in an empty JSON object ({}).

-## Closure pitfall's c++ counterpart
+## [Before Go 1.22] Closure pitfall's c++ counterpart
-Inside a for loop, using the iteration variable in a go routine or a callback function is a well-known pitfall.
+BEFORE GO 1.22, inside a for loop, using the iteration variable in a go routine or a callback function is a well-known pitfall.
+GO 1.22 changed the semantics of iterator.
 I happened to create a counterpart in c++ to help understand such phenomenon:

 ```c++
 vector<string> temp = {"0","1","2","3","4","5"};